BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 **Recipient**

-The most convenient option for choosing a recipient is from previously saved [contacts]({{ '/guide/daily-spending-wallet/contacts/' | relative_url }}).
-Alternatively, users can enter Lightning addresses, Lightning node IDs, on-chain addresses, or other static identifies that are supported by the wallet.
+The most convenient option for choosing a recipient is from a previously saved [contact]({{ '/guide/daily-spending-wallet/contacts/' | relative_url }}).
+Alternatively, users can enter Lightning addresses, Lightning node IDs, on-chain addresses, or other addresses that are supported by the wallet.

 There are also static [invoice types]({{ '/guide/how-it-works/payment-request-formats/' | relative_url }}) that can receive payments repeatedly.
 These are less intuitive overall due to their appearance, but could also be considered payment endpoints.